DarkTwinge/Brotato-BalanceMod/README.md

 * **Sifd's Relic:** Price 100->50
 Robot Arm Rework

-- Bugfixed inaccurate long cooldown tooltip for Revolver & Chain-gun, which shows the cooldown as much higher than it actually is.
-- Weapons with very low cooldowns (such as SMG or Minigun) now show an extra decimal place in their cooldown for better accuracy.
 * **Chain-gun, Gatling Laser, Tier-4 Minigun:** Fixed cooldown to no longer incorrectly display in red (visual change only).

 * **Artificer:** Tools Have +100% Damage.